kei-g/emojify-js/README.md

 ## Usage

-To format emojis simply,
+To format emojis simply, then you'll see :star: Hello world :tada:,

 ```shell
 echo :star: Hello world :tada: | emojify
 ```

-and to see available emojis list,
+And to see available emojis list,

 ```shell
 emojify -l